 This webpage has been mentioned as the best propeller drag comparison test on the internet and the only place all the propeller drag tests can be found in one place.
 I will humbly point out that apparently Michigan Wheel Marine (propeller manufacturer) feels this way as they have cited this webpage as the definitive resource on the subject (link to their page).

-A huge “Thank You” to Maine Sail for the time and trouble he devoted to answering this question once and for all and for allowing his test to be published on catamaransite.com.
+A huge “Thank You” to Maine Sail for the time and trouble he devoted to answering this question once and for all and for allowing his test to be published on catamaransite.com, a resource for catamarans for sale by owner.